nagyist/cacoo-for-wordpress/readme.txt

 Tested up to: 2.8.4
 Stable tag: 0.2

+== Description ==

 Cacoo is a user friendly online diagramming application.
-The Cacoo plugin for WordPress allows you to create diagrams and insert them into your posts.
+The Cacoo plugin for WordPress allows you to create diagrams and insert them into your posts.The Cacoo plugin for WordPress works with your Cacoo account.

-== Description ==

-The Cacoo plugin for WordPress works with your Cacoo account.

 == Installation ==